nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 In this week's updates, we report:

-* COVID-19 is circulating widely across Europe, with significant movement between countries
+* COVID-19 is circulating widely across Europe, with significant movement between countries.

-* We identify at least 4 introductions to the UK, some with onward community transmission
+* We identify at least 4 introductions to the UK, some with onward community transmission.

-* There have been a number of travel-related cases linking Iran with other parts of the world
+* There have been a number of travel-related cases linking Iran with other parts of the world.

-* COVID-19 is circulating across Australia after a travel-related introduction
+* COVID-19 is circulating across Australia after a travel-related introduction.

-* There have been many introductions into the U.S. to date, resulting in local transmission chains in multiple states
+* There have been many introductions into the U.S. to date, resulting in local transmission chains in multiple states.

-* The outbreak continues to grow in Washington state; some cases are closely related to those from the Grand Princess cruise ship
+* The outbreak continues to grow in Washington state; some cases are closely related to those from the Grand Princess cruise ship.

-* There is local circulation of COVID-19 in California
+* There is local circulation of COVID-19 in California.

-* Social distancing measures should be enacted swiftly to ease the burden on healthcare systems and protect the vulnerable
+* Social distancing measures should be enacted swiftly to ease the burden on healthcare systems and protect the vulnerable.
 ```